zzaria/FlightControl/README.md

 Stabilizes flight and declutters movement inputs
-+ an event, some items, and other stuff
++ also includes an event, some items, and other stuff